top of page

 1. Neonatal Stage (0–2 Weeks)

-• What’s happening: Puppies are blind, deaf, and mostly immobile.
+What’s happening: During the neonatal stage, puppies are blind, deaf, and mostly immobile.
 They rely completely on their mother for warmth, food, and care.
+This bonding is essential for their early development.

-• Care tip: This stage is all about mom and littermate bonding.
-Minimal human handling unless necessary.
+Care tip: This stage is all about mom and littermate bonding.
+Minimal human handling is recommended unless necessary.
+Ensure the puppies are warm and safe in a quiet environment with their mother.

 🐾 2.
 Transitional Stage (2–4 Weeks)

-• Care tip: Gentle handling can begin, helping them get used to human contact.
+Care tip: Gentle handling can begin to help them get used to human contact.
+Encourage exploration but provide a safe space to do so.

 🐾 3.
 Socialization Stage (3–12 Weeks)

-• What’s happening: Puppies learn how to interact with dogs, people, and their environment.
-Critical window for developing confidence.
+What’s happening: This is a crucial time for puppies.
+They learn how to interact with dogs, people, and their environment.
+It’s a critical window for building confidence.

-• Care tip: Positive experiences during this period are key.
+Care tip: Positive experiences during this period are key.
 Begin basic training, social exposure, and crate acclimation.
+Consider introducing them to different surfaces and sounds to reduce future anxiety.

 🐾 4.
 Juvenile Stage (3–6 Months)